The Screens: Theme

-Genet was writing the piece as a war of independence was being conducted in French colonial Algeria.
-The work has no narrative structure, but comprises a series of 17 individual scenes depicting Arab insurrection against a stupid and blundering colonial power.
-Although the occupying army is not identified as specifically French (nor is the action intended to depict only the then-current insurgence—the French conquest of Algeria in the 1840s is also referenced), when the play was first performed in France, at the eminent Odéon theatre, Paris, in 1966 it was seen as a provocative insult to national prestige and caused serious protest demonstrations.
+Genet was writing the piece as a war of independence was being conducted in French Algeria.
+The work has no narrative structure, but comprises a series of 17 individual scenes depicting insurrection (in an unspecified Arab land) against a mindless and blundering colonial power.
+Although the occupying army is not identified as specifically French (nor is the action intended to depict the then-recent Algerian insurgence: the French conquest of Algeria in the 1840s is also referenced), when the play was first performed in France, at the eminent Odéon theatre, Paris, in 1966 it was seen as a provocative insult to national prestige and caused serious protest demonstrations.

-The "screens" of the title are metaphors: in one sense, for example, they stand for on-screen television news reports filtering the realities of war, both political and physical.
+The "screens" of the title are metaphors: in one sense, for example, they stand for on-screen television news reports filtering out the ugly realities, both physical and political, of war.
+They also represent symbolically the concealment of "the dynamic between appearance and power" by colonial governments.
 But they are also real stage properties, mounted on rubber wheels and manipulated, as part of the action, by a visible stagehand.
+As the play develops, the actors use the screens to make drawings of the scenes being performed.

+Although The Screens has no narrative structure, continuity is provided by the protagonist, Saïd: a poor, outcast Arab who betrays the rebels to the authorities and who appears, or is discussed, in every scene.